Light River (South Australia): History

-The indigenous name for the river is Yarralinka.
-The upper half of the Light River lies within the traditional lands of the indigenous Ngadjuri people of the Mid North, while much of the lower half is within the territory of the Kaurna people of the Adelaide Plains.
+The Indigenous name for the river is Yarralinka.
+The upper half of the Light River lies within the traditional lands of the Ngadjuri people of the Mid North, while much of the lower half is within the territory of the Kaurna people of the Adelaide Plains.

 The river was later named after William Light, likely done by the exploration party of John Hill, William Wood, Charles Willis, and John Oakden, which left Adelaide on 1 March 1838 bound for the Murray River.
 Hill had accompanied William Light on his expedition of December 1837 when he encountered the Barossa Valley.

 The first township planned on the River Light was Victoria, located near present Hamilton.
 At great expense the Secondary Towns Association in London took out the River Light Special Survey on 3 December 1841, through their Adelaide agents John Morphett and John Hill.
 This speculative venture was doomed when the following year copper ore was discovered nearby, giving rise to Kapunda.
 Today, Victoria is a quiet farming locality.